torchbox/christmas-video-2017/README.md

 ## Todo

+ - [ ] convert these TODOs to issues
  - [ ] add letters to images
  - [ ] edit images for consistent lighting and scale
  - [ ] name images with letter and name, e.g. `p-tomasz.jpg`